Navy Aircrew are the Navy’s guardian angels.

 You will perform primary in-flight and ground duties as an aircraft Flight Engineer, Crew Chief, Loadmaster, Reel Operator, or Aircrew Readiness Manager.

-AWF’s will directly contribute to Aircrew training by helping Sailors attain and maintain your squadron’s aircrew qualifications, and ensuring they are knowledgeable on all aircraft systems, passenger and cargo handling, safety procedures and equipment, federal and military regulations for passenger transport, emergency procedures, and aircraft equipment.
+AWFs will directly contribute to aircrew training by helping Sailors attain and maintain the squadron’s aircrew qualifications, and ensure they are knowledgeable on all aircraft systems, passenger and cargo handling, safety procedures and equipment, federal and military regulations for passenger transport, emergency procedures, and aircraft equipment.

 AWO